Cannabis and sports: College and youth sports

 Testing for cannabis by the National Collegiate Athletic Association (NCAA) began when it instituted a comprehensive drug testing program in 1986.
 Initially a 15 ng/mL threshold was established and any positive test resulted in a full-season suspension.
 In 2013 the threshold was lowered to 5 ng/mL while the penalty was relaxed to a half-season suspension.
 The threshold was then raised to 15 ng/mL in 2017, 35 ng/mL in 2019, and 150 ng/mL in 2022.
-Also in 2022 the NCAA Committee on Competitive Safeguards and Medical Aspects of Sports (CSMAS) recommended a relaxed penalty structure for divisions to adopt.
+Also in 2022, the NCAA Committee on Competitive Safeguards and Medical Aspects of Sports (CSMAS) recommended a relaxed penalty structure for divisions to adopt.
+In September 2023, it recommended that testing for cannabis be eliminated in all three divisions.
+In June 2024, the Division I Council voted to remove cannabis from the list of banned substances in the division.
+This meant cannabis would no longer be tested for in Division I postseason, though individual schools can still opt to test for it during the regular season.

-The NCAA conducts cannabis testing for bowl and championship games, while performance-enhancing drugs are tested for more frequently through a year-round testing program.
-Many schools also conduct testing in addition to the testing that the NCAA conducts.
-A 2015 investigation by the Associated Press found that 23 of 57 schools analyzed had reduced penalties for cannabis use since 2005.
+A 2015 Associated Press investigation found that 23 of 57 schools analyzed had reduced penalties for cannabis use since 2005.
 A 2014 medical review found that almost 28% of college athletes in the United States self reported using cannabis in the past year.